Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

-Now Figure~\ref{fig1} illustrates the cousins of the chord $(u_6,v_2)$ in the initial $Z.$ (They are $(u_1,v_6),$ $(u_1,v_7),$ $(u_2,v_6),$ finally $(u_2,v_7)$ and let's recall that the word chord indicates that the definition does not depend on the actual existence or non-existence of that edge.)
+A chord $e$ is {\bf friendly} if at least one of its cousins has the same type as $e$ itself, otherwise it is {\bf unfriendly}.
+(Please recall that here ``chord" also refers to the position itself within the matrix therefore we also say that the position is friendly.) \end{definition} Now Figure~\ref{fig1} illustrates the cousins of the chord $(v_6,u_2)$ in the initial realization $Z=G.$ (They are $(v_1,u_6),$ $(v_1,u_7),$ $(v_2,u_6),$ finally $(v_2,u_7)$ and let's recall that the word chord indicates that the definition does not depend on the actual existence or non-existence of that edge.)

+Before the next important definition we introduce a metric on pairs of positions of this matrix: $\|A,\bar A \|$ says how many steps are necessary to go from $A$ to $\bar A$ if in every step we can move to a (horizontally or vertically) neighboring position, we cannot cross the main-diagonal, finally the position $(i,1)$ is neighboring to $(i,\ell)$ and analogously $(\ell, i)$ is neighboring to $(1,i)$.